 Trust Point is here to help.
 We’ve put together this glossary to define some of the most common types of trusts and why they’re used.
-Continue reading to learn more about the different types of trusts.
+Continue reading to learn more about which trust is best for you.

 Commonly referred to as living trusts, revocable trusts offer an effective estate-planning tool to lower the costs and hassles of probate, preserving privacy and preparing your estate for ease of transition in the event of death or incapacity.
 Unlike in a will, assets in a living trust will generally pass to heirs sooner, giving your family better financial protection in case the worst happens.

-The other main type of trust is an irrevocable trust.
+The other main type of trust is a irrevocable trust.
 This type of trust, unlike a revocable trust, cannot be amended or revoked and once a person places assets into it, they no longer belong to them.

-Using an irrevocable trust allows you to minimize estate tax, protect assets from creditors and provide for family members who are under 18 years old, financially dependent or who may have special needs.
+Using an irrevocable trust allows you to minimize estate tax, protect assets from creditors and provide for family members who are under 18 years old, financially dependent, or who may have special needs.

-Credit Shelter Trusts
+3. Credit Shelter Trusts

-Another common trust is called a credit shelter trust, which is also referred to as bypass or family trusts.
+Another common trust is called a credit shelter trust, which is also referred to as a bypass or family trust.
 This type of trust is used for the purpose of transferring assets to lower estate taxes.
 As the trust is being developed, the creator will put a provision in their will that leaves assets up to the estate tax exemption to the trust.
 The biggest benefit to a credit shelter trust is that as money grows, it’s never subject to estate tax.

 A credit-shelter trust offers a way for you to pass on your estate and lower estate taxes.
 Under a credit-shelter trust, your surviving heirs would not receive your property (which would then be subject to an estate tax).
 Instead, your heirs would receive an interest in the trust itself.

-Irrevocable Life Insurance Trust
+4. Irrevocable Life Insurance Trust

-The three main reasons why you’d want to utilize an irrevocable life insurance trust include: estate tax concerns, large sums of money left to minors or irresponsible adults, and asset protection.
+The three main reasons why you’d want to utilize an irrevocable life insurance trust include estate tax concerns, large sums of money left to minors or irresponsible adults, and asset protection.